mozilla-iam/cis/docs/Well-known Endpoint.md

   insert data in CIS databases.
 - `person-api.publishers_supported.jwks_keys` are the list of valid public keys for a specific publisher.
 These are used to verify the CIS user profile signature for publishers.
+- `person-api.profile_*schema*_uri`: URI to various supported Person-API schemas.
+All data stored by Person-API validates with these schemas.
+- `scopes_supported`: the scopes supported by the Person-API OAuth2 authorizer.

 ## Security notes